RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 4. Follow the steps to install the App
 5. You may need to wait up to 2 minutes for the GitHub integration to become active

-### Important Note!

-When you install the GitHub app you will have an option to lock down access to a select few repositories in your GitHub org.
-There is currently an upstream limitation which prevents GitHub Teams from being synced into Backstage unless you select the “All repositories” option.

-Choosing “Only select repositories” will correctly lock down access but will break some important functionality due to the sync problem.

-We are working to contribute a fix upstream that will allow you to choose limited respositories, but for now please choose the “All repositories” option.

 ![Install GitHub App](./install-github-app.png)

 ## Add an admin group and user